 Handling and Port Fees

-Investing in comprehensive insurance coverage ensures that businesses are protected against unforeseen circumstances that may arise during shipping.
+Risk Mitigation: Marine insurance is non-negotiable for peace of mind.
+Premiums are typically low (0.1% – 0.3% of cargo value) but cover total loss and general average.surance coverage ensures that businesses are protected against unforeseen circumstances that may arise during shipping.

 Tips for Reducing Container Shipping Costs